|Guide||♦||48 Triplogs||0 Topics|

 Bring a filter if intending to filter from Pivot Spring.
 It looks clean but could be contaminated.
 Also, the area is a maze of old jeep trails and hiker trails, be cautious you stay on route.

 You will encounter an old cabin on the route.
 I heard there are two cabins, but only saw the one :(

-From FR142 hike into the "Area Closed To Motor Vehicles" area as it winds its way along a rocky creekbed.
+From FR142, hike into the "Area Closed To Motor Vehicles" area as it winds its way along a rocky creekbed.
 After half a mile, a jeep trail leaves heading south, do not take it.
-Instead, continue along the creek, making use of hiker trails where they exist and parallel the streambed.
+Instead, continue along the creek, using hiker trails where they exist and parallel the streambed.

-After about 1.2 miles, you will want to follow the old jeep trails heading south rather than continue going straight to the west.
+After about 1.2 miles, you will want to follow the old jeep trails heading south rather than continuing straight to the west.
 The jeep trail goes along the creekbed for a while and is pleasantly shaded.
 Continue walking the jeep trail until you see the cabin.
 It appears people have gotten creative with reorganizing the top rows of logs of the cabin.
 Inside, someone has constructed a rock monstrosity out of the chimney remnants.

-Outside, you can that it is in pretty darn good shape as far as old cabins are concerned, the place where there was a chimney is unmistakable, although the roof no longer exists.
+Outside, you can see that it is in pretty darn good shape as far as old cabins are concerned.
+The place where there was a chimney is unmistakable, although the roof no longer exists.
 When done, continue south along the jeep road.
 Once you pass the jeep road, you will begin to encounter dozens of intersections.
 Each time take the option that goes left.
 Eventually, you will drop into the canyon floor and start heading up the canyon.
 I hope that the idiots lugging the discarded cartons of bullets and shooting at targets littered over the area are not there as you round the next bend.